gogadzirkvadze/gogadzirkvadze/README.md

 - 👋 Hi, I’m @gogadzirkvadze
-- 👀 I’m interested in buiding websites
+- 👀 I’m interested in building websites
 - 🌱 I’m currently learning css
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me mail:gogadzirkvadze@gmail.com